danny-nguyen-goldenowl/webdev-intern-assignment/README.md

 # G-Sneaker

-This is the instruction for web developer intern assignment at [Golden Owl](https://goldenowl.asia).
+This is the instruction for PHP web developer intern assignment at [Golden Owl](https://goldenowl.asia).
 You will build a simple shopping cart.

 ![Screenshot](./screenshots/screenshot.jpg)